 3. All-Star Comics #8 – $411,000

 All-Star Comics #8 houses the very first appearance of Wonder Woman and because of that, it makes this list.
-Look, Gal Gadot, like Linda Carter before her, is this generations Wonder Woman.
-Her performance, demeanor, and look is spot on.
+Look, Gal Gadot, like Linda Carter before her, is this generation’s Wonder Woman.
+Her performance, demeanor, and look are spot-on.

 Unlike some of the other books and characters on this list that have increased due to the current state of comic book popularity, Wonder Woman is and will forever be timeless.
 When the comic movie ride is over, Wonder Woman and her value will still stand tall.